mnieber/mnieber.github.io/_posts/2019-11-27-facet-based-development.markdown

 Notes:

-1. the `registerFacets` function ties the facet instances to the container.
+1. the `registerCtr` function ties the facet instances to the container.
 To get the container instance from the facet instance you can use `getCtr(facet)`.

 2. the `setCallbacks` function installs callback functions for the operations of the `Selection` and `Highlight` facets.